-Upon completion of this offering, the Legacy Owners will own approximately 66.9% of our voting stock (or approximately 63.7% if the underwriters' option to purchase additional shares is exercised in full), assuming no purchases by our affiliates, including their affiliated entities, who have indicated an interest in purchasing an aggregate of \$12.7 million of Class A common stock in the offering, and no purchases by any of our affiliates in our directed share program.
-After giving effect to the potential purchase of all \$12.7 million of Class A common stock, the Legacy Owners would own approximately 73.9% of our voting stock (or approximately 70.4% if the underwriters' option to purchase additional shares is exercised in full).
+Upon completion of this offering, the Legacy Owners will own approximately 70.2% of our voting stock (or approximately 66.8% if the underwriters' option to purchase additional shares is exercised in full), after giving effect to the purchases by our affiliates, including their affiliated entities, who have agreed to purchase an aggregate of \$5.75 million of Class A common stock in the offering, and assuming no purchases by any of our affiliates in our directed share program.
 As a result, the Legacy Owners may be able to influence matters requiring stockholder approval, including the election of directors, approval of any potential acquisition of us, changes to our organizational documents and significant corporate transactions.
 This concentration of ownership makes it unlikely that any other holder or group of holders of our Class A common stock will be able to affect the way we are managed or the direction of our business.
 The interests of the Legacy Owners with respect to matters potentially or actually involving or affecting us, such as future acquisitions, financings and other corporate opportunities and attempts to acquire us, may conflict with the interests of our other stockholders.